 Sikafloor PurCem 31, which was used in this project, is known for being a multi-component, cement and aggregate coating with excellent abrasion, mechanical and chemical resistance.
 It is also solvent-free which makes it a good choice to use in an environment where food is stored or prepared and is susceptible to odour contamination.
 After the first coat was applied, a second layer was installed to the same measure of thickness at 1mm.

 How long did the warehouse flooring refurbishment take?

 The refurbishment involved in this project was carried out in several stages ensuring that all appropriate measures were taken to provide our clients with a high-quality flooring solution.
 The stages were carried out over a period of four months in order to minimise any disruption to our clients work and daily activities.
 For the contractors involved in this project, this meant weekend and out-of-hours working to ensure that newly-laid areas of flooring could meet demands for machine activity.
 This can then allow warehouse work to resume at the beginning of the week.

 For example, the grey flooring indicated pedestrian-only areas and the blue flooring indicated areas of the plant for forklift traffic.
 The overall result was achieved in September 2017, with all initial expectations being met including no interruption to the plant’s production during installation.
-The choice of flooring proved to be an excellent choice as Sikafloor 31 PurCem not only proved itself to be a rapid-apply, fast-curing system for this specific project.
+The choice of flooring proved to be an excellent option as Sikafloor 31 PurCem proved itself to be a rapid-apply, fast-curing system which was ideal for this specific project.

 Contact Thelwell Flooring on 0151 200 1038 or fill out our online contact form and we’ll get back to you soon as possible.